vanderschaarlab/attention-based-credit/README.md

 The PPO implementation used is a small update to the [TRL](https://github.com/huggingface/trl) implementation, which it inherits from.
 Thus, please pay attention to the version used as TRL is very actively updated and breaking changes may have been introduced.

-Scripts used to run the algorithms are in `experiments/scripts`, and each experiment in the paper has essentially its own corresponding script in `experiments/bash` which runs the necessary scripts to compile all the results, for example, to reproduce the experiment in Figure 3 you run:
+Scripts used to run the algorithms are in `experiments/scripts`, and each experiment in the paper has essentially its own corresponding script in `experiments/bash` which runs the necessary scripts to compile all the results, for example, to reproduce the experiment in Figure 3, navigate to the root directory and run:

 ```shell
 bash experiments/bash/IMDb_base.sh
 ```
-Note: You will need to update some paths in the bash scripts as well as the WandB entities for experiment tracking and result loading.
+Note: The WandB entities for experiment tracking and result loading needs setting in the .env file in the root directory.
 The experiments were run on a machine with a single NVIDIA A6000 Ada card with 48GB VRAM, so any changes in setup may also require attention.

 You can then generate the results and plots using:
 ```shell